 We should be careful not to be misled into thinking that such terms correspond to some things.
-Since we can not abstract, we can not have ideas of material objects.
+Such misuse of language can lead, as Hobbes counseled, to serious errors.

-Only particulars, single discrete sensations, exist.
+Since we can not abstract, we can not have ideas of material objects; only discrete sensations, exist.